Discover exactly what DRS was throughout it's usage from 2011-2025, including why it was introduced and what system has replaced it.

 When was DRS introduced to F1?

-DRS was first introduced to F1 in 2011 and has had a significant impact on race strategies and overtaking.
+DRS was first introduced to F1 in 2011 and had a significant impact on race strategies and overtaking.

 Its introduction was part of a broader effort to increase overtaking opportunities and make races more exciting, with races previously cited as having a lack of passing.
 This was due to powerful aerodynamics making it difficult for drivers to follow closely and therefore execute overtakes.